TraceMachina/nativelink/local-remote-execution/README.md

 build --extra_toolchains=@local-remote-execution//generated-cc/config:cc-toolchain
 ```

-In the snippet above you can see a warning that no local toolchain is
+In the snippet above you can see a warning about the absence of a configured local toolchain.
-configured.
 LRE needs to know the remote toolchain configuration to make it
 available locally.
 The `local-remote-execution` settings take an `Env` input and
 an optional `prefix` input to configure the generated `lre.bazelrc`: